X-Sensing/python_dashboard_resources/deploy_cloud_and_AWS_notes/AWS_deploy_notes.md

 1) make all your code locally and move across when ready for deploying

 2) port map between your machine and the EC2 so you can code locally using jupyter or an IDE but the project is synced to the EC2.
-In this case the python kernal will generally be on the EC2 as will the data.
+In this case the python kernel will generally be on the EC2 as will the data.
 This can be a necessity if the data-set must be stored in the cloud.

 **I will make a separate document on connection and port forwarding for terminal users, with